 Charlotte also helped with the evaluation of the Go-Golborne project, a whole-systems, community-based pilot intervention that ran between 2016 and 2019 and aimed to prevent childhood obesity in the Royal Borough of Kensington and Chelsea.
 Charlotte supported the data analysis of this intervention, in close collaboration with the local authority.

 She collaborated with Imperial's Patient Experience Research Centre on public responses to COVID early in the pandemic, showing that the ability to comply and adopt certain infection control measures, such as self-isolation, was lower among those who are most socioeconomically disadvantaged in society.

-Charlotte is a Research Associate on the Rare2030 project and joined Imperial College Business School in 2019.
-The aim of the Rare2030 project, which is co-funded by the European Union Pilot Projects and Preparatory Actions Programme, is to propose policy recommendations to guide future European policy on rare diseases by using a participatory foresight approach and additional innovative consensus building methods.
-As part of this project, Charlotte investigates the R&D pipeline and the successful market launch of orphan drugs.
+Before joining the School of Public Health, she worked as a Research Associate on the Rare2030 project at Imperial College Business School, which she joined in 2019.
+The aim of the Rare2030 project, which was co-funded by the European Union Pilot Projects and Preparatory Actions Programme, was to propose policy recommendations to guide future European policy on rare diseases by using a participatory foresight approach and additional innovative consensus building methods.
+As part of this project, Charlotte examined the R&D pipeline and market launch of orphan drugs.